HydrosPlays/ultrarumbleguide/pages/character/cementoss.md

     <img src="https://ultrarumble.com/assets/Character/Ch101/GUI/Skill/T_ui_Skill_Ch101_Unique3.png" width="400" /></br>
 </p>

 Launches a blob of cement which forms a slab on impact.
 Both the projectile and slab deal damage, with the projectile flinching on hit.
-If used in the air, Cementoss will get launched in the opposite direction of where he’s facing.
-Using gamma on jump wakeup towards the ground will launch you into the air, a great escape tool and a good mixup.
+This skill is a great combo tool thanks to the flinch effect, aswell as an alternative mobility tool: if used in the air, Cementoss will get launched in the opposite direction of where he’s facing.
+This technique can be improved further by performing it on jumping wakeup towards the ground, which will launch you into the air, leading to escaping or combos.

 (gif)

-This skill is a great combo tool thanks to the blob's flinch effect, aswell as an alternative mobility tool.
-Gamma is also often used as a damage tool and as a structure element (finishing off Alpha towers).
-While it can be used to block passages, it isn't as practical as Alpha or Beta.
+Gamma is also often used as a structure element (finishing off Alpha towers as we saw previously) and damage tool.

-(gif)
+While it can be used to block passages, it isn't recommended since it isn't as practical as Alpha or Beta blocking.

 ## Special Action - Defensive Wall